amisa44ca-source/Zooniverse_projects/README.md

 - Charts & Visualizations showing observations and trends
 - All work reflects careful observation, efforts, data recording and analysis.
 - No assumptions has been made; only identifiable objects/ creatures were recorded.
 - Charts use pastel color schemes for visual clarity and readability.
+- The newer files have been written in APA format for practice.